avadhesh-kubematics/oss-kafka-cassandra-spring/README.md

 # Summary

 As I completed this application a few ideas came to mind.
-One is creating a connector or listener for the source data so rather than using a .csv file to add produce messages there would be a listener on a source data system that automatically sends or produces messages to Kafka as new rows are inserted.
-So depending on the application as records are inserted into a source system new messages are created to send to Kafka which in turn are consumed and then written to Cassandra or some other downstream data source.
+One is creating a connector or listener for the source data that is used to produce messages.
+So, rather than using a .csv file to produce messages there would be a listener on a source data system that automatically sends or produces messages to Kafka as new rows are inserted.
+Depending on the application as records are inserted into a source system new messages are created to send to Kafka which in turn are consumed and then written to Cassandra or some other downstream data source.